 Land is a finite resource with conflicting demands for use in agriculture and for biodiversity.
 Land-use change (LUC) and the loss of prime habitats, especially high-value habitats such as rainforest, is a major global concern.

-Not only is there a negative impact on biodiversity and also results in significant losses of carbon to the atmosphere.
-Agricultural raw materials such as palm oil, soya, timber and beef can all be produced in regions subject to land-use change.
+Not only is there a negative impact on biodiversity, changes can result in significant carbon emissions.
+Agricultural raw materials such as palm oil, soya, timber and beef can all be produced in regions subject to LUC.

 Our sustainability experts can help companies understand this risk in their supply chains.

 We can help assess the area required to produce agricultural raw materials.
 Once requirements are identified, we can identify ways to reduce these requirements.
 This might be through sustainable intensification of production, yield enhancement or adjusting sourcing locations.

 We use a combination of GIS mapping and knowledge of production practices to test changing use and availability.